crdrisko/nd-grad/Comp_Chem/HW/HW 5.md

 ## Question 1)

-*NOTE:* For quesion 1, the VASP calculations were run through the python script shown in **Code 1.2** and analysis was done using the bash script in **Code 1.1**.
+*NOTE:* For question 1, the VASP calculations were run through the python script shown in **Code 1.2** and analysis was done using the bash script in **Code 1.1**.
 All the results collected in the OUTCAR file were run through grep.

 a) The total number of electrons for our argon atom is 18 and 8 of those are the valence electrons.